 Bicycle delivery riders have a set of special needs for their gloves.
 They have to be warm but stretchy/flexible so that riders can operate their phones and manage the food that they’re delivering.

-It’s not easy to meet all those needs with a single pair of gloves, so we are going to recommend our two favourites.
+It’s not easy to meet all those needs with a single pair of gloves, so we are going to recommend our two favorites.

-For those who need seriously high quality and are willing to pay for it, the GORE WEAR gloves are the top of the line.
+For those who need seriously high quality and are willing to pay for them, the GORE WEAR gloves are the top of the line.
 They are an investment, but they are worth it.

 For those who want good everyday gloves but don’t want to have to worry if one gets dropped or ruined, we recommend the SkyGenius Winter Gloves.

 This article may contain affiliate links.
 If you click on one of these links and signup for a service or complete a purchase, we may receive a commission at no additional expense to you.